-Did you know that inspirare means to inhale in Latin?
+Did you know inspirare means inhale in Latin?
 Think about it.
-City life is frenetic.
-You rush through your days reviewing mental to-do lists, ruminating about past conversations or fretting over future plans.
-And you probably spend more time online than sleeping.
-It’s no wonder you feel frazzled and creatively unfulfilled.
-If you feel you never have enough time to think, play, or create then a walkshop will help.
+You live in a city addicted to speed.
+You’re always busy.
+You probably spend more time online than sleeping.
+It’s no wonder you feel frazzled and uninspired.
+If you feel you never have enough time to think, play, or create, then an Urban Curiosity Walkshop will help.

 Having a social media meltdown?
 A digital burnout?
 One antidote is the series of Urban Curiosity Walkshops.
-Hit the streets with pen and paper and, most importantly, your attention span.
+Hit the streets with pen and paper and, most importantly, your attention span – Time Out London